isomerpages/moe-nanchiauhigh/_co-curricular-activities/Visual and Performing Arts/Wind Orchestra.md

 1. To cultivate a sense of appreciation and passion for music, supporting a vibrant arts culture.
 2. To build character rooted in sound moral values, instilling a sense of discipline and responsibility.
 3. To develop leadership qualities, nuturing resilient individuals.
-4. To contribute to the betterment of the community as confident and sincere individuals competent in social skills.
+4. To contribute to the betterment of the wider community as confident and sincere individuals competent in social skills.

 **CCA Description**